There are BSc and MSc student projects available in our group.

 Research question 3:

-Does the environment change bacterial interactions?
+Does the environment change bacterial interaction networks?

-Subquestion: does a host change bacterial interactions?
+Subquestion: does a host change bacterial interaction networks?

 Research question 4: